neticdk/go-common/pkg/cli/TUTORIAL.md

 ## Building a Simple Project

-Check out [examples/pokemon](examples/pokemon/) for a more elaborate examples
+Check out [examples/pokemon](examples/pokemon/) for a more elaborate example that showvases:

-that:
+- dependency injection using the application context

-- uses the application context for dependency injection
+- use cases
-- uses use cases
+- some UI functionality
-- uses some UI functionality
+- and more!